SolitudeWolf/MSDA-UNet/README.md

 - Update your file paths, including input and output paths in config_setting.py.
 This method trains the dataset once and requires removing the batch training method set in the train.py file.
 - This work uses batch training with the option to modify the storage path in the train.py file.

-## 5. Train the ESMDL-UNet.
+## 5. Train the MSDA-UNet.
 ```
-cd ESMDL-UNet
+cd MSDA-UNet
 ```
 ```
 python train.py